May 23, 2017

 We took the Shinkansen(Bullet Train).
 It was by far the preferred mode of transportation for many traveling in Japan.
 We had gone to the Shinjuku station the day before to secure assigned seats.
 The line was short at 10 am when we found the JR window.
 Our English-speaking attendant took our vouchers that I had purchased before arriving in Japan and processed them into round trip tickets.
 Without asking, she assigned seats in the nonsmoking car and placed us on the side that had a view of Mount Fuji.
 She seemed to be intuitively connected to our needs!
 I was grateful for her consideration.

 Our trip took over 2 hours, so we had purchased food at one of the many food markets before boarding at Shinagawa Station, one of only two stations in Tokyo that serves the Bullet trains.
-Rice rolls, crepes, bento boxes and much more were displayed behind glass counters.
-Everything looked yummy and we had a hard time choosing.
+Rice rolls, crepes, bento boxes, and much more were displayed behind glass counters.
+Everything looked yummy, and we had a hard time choosing.
 Descriptions were written in Japanese labeling the food.
 Unfortunately, the young lady working behind the counter didn’t know English.
-This made it difficult to know what we were really getting so we decided to spread our odds by buying four different items.
+This made it difficult to understand what we were really getting, so we decided to spread our odds by buying four different ems.
 I opt for the crepes and their creamy fillings, my husband bought a bento box whose items were beautifully displayed and the boys each bought meats covered in batter.
 We scored three out of our four purchases(assumptions in appearances weren’t always correct).

 Arriving in the late afternoon, we rested in our hotel room until dinner time.
 We enjoyed the Matcha tea set that was waiting for us.
-Kyoto is the Matcha tea capital of Japan and we were excited to try this unique tea.
-There were instructions beside the tea but they were written in Japanese.
+Kyoto is the Matcha tea capital of Japan, and we were excited to try this unique drink.
+There were instructions beside the tea, but they were written in Japanese.
 Step-by-step sketches were drawn, however, in preparing the tea.
 We gave it our best try.
 A green powder, it is poured into a bowl where it is whisked with a small amount of water.
-Once it has dissolved than more water is added.
+Once it has dissolved, then more water is added.
 The taste is a bit grassy and a little on the bitter side.
 Hard candied sweets were paired with it.
 As something entirely different, I enjoyed it.
 For the rest of the family…not so much.

 By dinner time, we were ready to explore our surroundings.
 Still daylight outside, we decided to walk to a restaurant I had found on TripAdvisor, Menbakaichidai Fire Ramen.
 We walked eight blocks, enjoying the neighborhood with its mix of homes, tiny intimate bars, a random vending machine that had beers to purchase.
 My boys were flabbergasted!
 “Wow, look at this!”
 They exclaimed.
 (Of course, they were the first to notice this).
 The next question was, “how do they prevent underaged kids from buying a beer?”
 My husband and I didn’t have an immediate answer.
 I finally suggested, “you know the Japanese are honorable people.
 May be out of honor, the kids don’t buy it.”
 It was hard to figure out if my sons bought that answer.
 There was simply silence afterward.